nazim806/js-algorithm/README.md

 **Arrays:**

-Array from range, chunk array, count occurrences, except, hemming distance, includes, integer reversal, longest word, max,
+Array from range, chunk array, count occurrences, except,

+Hamming distance: The Hamming distance between two integers is the number of positions at which the corresponding bits are different.

+includes, integer reversal, longest word, max,

 max character, move, reverse array, search replace, string reversal.